 Wet ingredients for this brown butter banana cookie

-- 16 tbsp butter or vegan butter substitute
+- 16 tablespoons salted butter, or salted vegan butter substitute

 Dry ingredients for this brown butter banana cookie

-- 1 tsp Diamond Crystal kosher salt, 1/2 tsp if using Morton’s
+- 1 teaspoon Diamond Crystal kosher salt, 1/2 tsp if using Morton’s

 How to prepare the brown butter

-This recipe uses half brown butter, half butter that is just room-temp.
-Which is why we need two whole sticks 🙂
+This recipe uses half brown butter and half butter that’s at room-temp.
+That’s why we need two whole sticks!

-So to prepare the butter, I like to put the one stick in a sauce pan on medium heat.
+So to prepare the butter, I like to put one stick in a saucepan on medium heat.
 Add the other stick to a stand mixer with the sugars and vanilla.
 Cook the browning butter on medium, stirring occasionally, until it starts to fizz slightly.
 Continue to stir until you see the milk solids turn a toasty brown.
-Take it off the heat and let it come to room temperature before adding it in to the stand mixer.
+Take it off the heat and let it come to room temperature before adding it to the stand mixer.

 Then the key point is to mix the wet ingredients on medium until they go from a thick mixture to a light and fluffy combination.
 You’ll see the dough noticeably lighten in color until it is almost cream-colored – this is a good thing!
 Stop here to add the banana.